UK watchdogs to publish HBOS bank failure review by year end

 LONDON The long-running review into why HBOS bank failed will be published by the end of the year now that disciplinary proceedings linked to its collapse have concluded, British financial regulators said on Friday.

-HBOS, Britain's biggest mortgage lender, had to be rescued at the height of the financial crisis in 2008 with a government-engineered takeover by rival Lloyds, which subsequently needed a 20 billion pound bailout to survive.
+HBOS, Britain's biggest mortgage lender, had to be rescued at the height of the financial crisis in 2008 with a government-engineered takeover by rival Lloyds (LLOY.L), which subsequently needed a 20 billion pound bailout to survive.

 The Financial Conduct Authority and the Bank of England said extensive work has already been done on the review, which will summarise why HBOS failed and make any recommendations on how to avoid future collapses.